-This section requires a one-time report to the House Committee on Transportation and Infrastructure and the Senate Committee on Commerce, Science, and Transportation on the condition of dayboards and the placement of buoys on the Missouri River and within Northeast and Northwest Coast Guard Districts.
+This section requires a one-time report to the House Committee on Transportation and Infrastructure and the Senate Committee on Commerce, Science, and Transportation on the condition of dayboards and the placement of buoys on the Missouri River and within the First and Thirteenth Coast Guard Districts.
 It also prevents the Commandant from removing current aids to navigation unless there is an imminent threat to life or safety.